 The hospital design is 413,502 gross square feet and includes a 650-space parking garage.
 EYP has been contracted to perform the architectural and engineering services, and the construction manager-at-risk is Vaughn Construction.

-Construction is expected to begin in the summer of 2021 and be completed in 2024.
+Construction begins in the spring of 2021 and is expected to be completed in 2024.

 # # #

 The Long School of Medicine at The University of Texas Health Science Center at San Antonio is named for Texas philanthropists Joe R. and Teresa Lozano Long.
 The school is the largest educator of physicians in South Texas, many of whom remain in San Antonio and the region to practice medicine.
 The school teaches more than 900 students and trains 800 residents each year.
 As a beacon of multicultural sensitivity, the school annually exceeds the national medical school average of Hispanic students enrolled.
 The school’s clinical practice is the largest multidisciplinary medical group in South Texas with 850 physicians in more than 100 specialties.
 The school has a highly productive research enterprise where world leaders in Alzheimer’s disease, diabetes, cancer, aging, heart disease, kidney disease and many other fields are translating molecular discoveries into new therapies.
 The Long School of Medicine is home to a National Cancer Institute-designated cancer center known for prolific clinical trials and drug development programs, as well as a world-renowned center for aging and related diseases.